The Return of Marcos: Seven reasons why more Filipinos want them back

 Unlike the Aquinos, Marcos Jr., like his father, admitted he was, in a sense, a Machiavellian.
 Duterte shows a similar leadership style, evident in his war on drugs.

 Duterterism and the new Marcos

-It would have been improbably for Bongbong Marcos Jr. to win the presidency without the support of the “Duterte brand.”
+It would have been improbable for Bongbong Marcos Jr. to win the presidency without the support of the “Duterte brand.”
 Rodrigo Duterte’s brute leadership was better for most Pinoys because he got things done—reminiscent of Marcos’ leadership.

-His daughter Sara Duterte who ran as Marcos Jr’s vice president has a similar character.
+His daughter Sara Duterte who ran as Marcos Jr’s vice president, has a similar character.
 She is the “alpha” of the family, her father said.
 Together, they were the perfect brand to win in 2022.